 - (b) The Court shall not hear a motion to compel discovery unless the attorney for the moving party files with the Court, simultaneously with the filing of the moving papers, a notice stating that the moving party has conferred and discussed in detail with the opposing party the issues between them in a good faith effort to eliminate or reduce the area of controversy and to arrive at a mutually satisfactory resolution. - (c) All motions and other papers filed in a criminal action or proceeding shall show on the first page beneath the file number which, if any, of the speedy trial exclusions under 18 U.S.C. § 3161 are applicable to the action sought or opposed by the motion or other paper and the amount of resulting excludable time. - (d) Adjournment of motions shall be in the Court's discretion.
 Any party seeking an adjournment from the Court shall first contact the opposing attorney.
-A party shall make any application for an adjournment of a motion in writing and shall set forth the reason for requesting the adjournment.

-- (e) If the parties agree that a suppression hearing is necessary and the papers conform to the requirements of L.R.
+A party shall make any application for an adjournment of a motion in writing and shall set forth the reason for requesting the adjournment. - (e) If the parties agree that a suppression hearing is necessary and the papers conform to the requirements of L.R.
 Cr.
-P. 12.1(a), the Court will make a determination as to whether a hearing is necessary, and set the matter for a hearing.
-If the government contests whether the Court should conduct a hearing, the defendant must accompany the motion with an affidavit, based upon personal knowledge, setting forth facts which, if proven true, would entitle the defendant to relief. - (f) An affidavit of counsel is not required when filing motions in criminal cases.
+P. 12.1(a), the Court will make a determination as to whether a hearing is necessary, and, if so, set the matter for a hearing.
+If the government contests whether the Court should conduct a hearing, the defendant must accompany the motion with an affidavit, based upon personal knowledge, setting forth facts which, if proven true, would entitle the defendant to relief.

+- (f) An affidavit of counsel is not required when filing motions in criminal cases.
 A certificate of service is required at the conclusion of the motion. - (g) All papers filed in criminal cases shall comply with the guidelines established in L.R.
 Cr.
-P. 49.1 regarding personal privacy protection.
+P. 49.1 regarding personal privacy protection. - (h) Motion for Reconsideration.
+A motion for reconsideration of a Court Order shall be filed within fourteen (14) days of the date of the decision.
+The motion shall be accompanied by a memorandum of law setting forth concisely the matters or controlling decisions that the party believes the Court has overlooked or misapplied.